XuanrZhang/share/index.md

 Data: from EBL

 ### FastQC / Fastp
+Deal with miRNA sequence, Fastp tool can not detect adapters, which can be detected by FastQC.
+Here is an example.

+Tips:
+1.If you run FastQC with Linux command, run with file names; otherwise it will print errors

 ![Image](/1.png)
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for